WIND: The First Twenty+ Years

-Over time, that washed away, and WIND found a place as a cult film.
+Over time, that washed away, and WIND found its place.

 Carroll was firm that the Good Guys had to come from behind in the Big Moment to win the Big Race (no argument), and he was firm that the critical scene had to turn on something visual that anybody in the audience could see and understand.
-So why not a supersized masthead spinnaker on a fractional rig?
-Why not a sail sewed up special-like by tactician Kate (played by Jennifer Grey) and pulled out of the bag in desperation on a rootin’ tootin’ screaming reach?
+Why not a supersized masthead spinnaker on a fractional rig?
+And why not a sail sewed up special-like by tactician Kate (played by Jennifer Grey) pulled out of the bag in desperation on a rootin’ tootin’ screaming reach?